PolyhedralDev/Terra/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 | Terra Version                | <!-- Put your Terra version here. (remove the comment) -->
 | Platform / Platform Version  | <!-- Put your platform and platform version here. (remove the comment) (eg. Spigot, Fabric, Paper, etc.) (If you are using the Region generator, put that here instead) -->
 | Any External Plugins or Mods | <!-- Put a list of all the plugins or mods you have installed here. (remove the comment) (Make sure to NOT include any new lines) -->
-| Terra Packs In Use           | <!-- Put a list of all the Terra packs you have installed here. (remove the comment) (Make sure to NOT include any new lines) -->
+| Terra Packs In Use           | <!-- Put a list of all the Terra packs you have installed here. (remove the comment) (Make sure to NOT include any new lines) (/te packs may be used to get a list) -->
+| Terra Addons In Use          | <!-- Put a list of all the Terra addons you have installed here. (remove the comment) (Make sure to NOT include any new lines) (/te addons may be used to get a list) -->

 ## Issue Description